Today you’ll learn how to use a dry herb vaporizer.

 If you’re an ex-smoker:

-Also I might be stating the obvious here…but give your vaporizer enough time to fully heat-up.
-This is all dependent on your specific vaporizer and ranges from 10 seconds to 15 minutes.
+Also, I might be stating the obvious here, but give your vaporizer enough time to fully heat-up.
+This is all dependent on your specific vaporizer and ranges from 10 seconds to 15 minutes (for some desktop vaporizers).

-If you really want to dive deep in vaping temperatures, check out our advanced guide on how to choose the best temperature to vape weed.
+If you really want to dive deep into vaping temperatures, check out our advanced guide on how to choose the best temperature to vape weed.

 Keep Your Vaporizer Fresh and Clean

-It’s important to keep it in its best condition.
+Whatever vaporizer you have, it’s important to keep it in its best condition by cleaning/maintaining it regularly.

 Keep your vapor path clear of any resin